esince821/Founder-Amount-and-Success-in-Start-Up/README.md

 - I will follow polite scraping practices (slow request rate, no heavy crawling).
 - I will only scrape publicly accessible information.
 - I will check and respect Wellfound’s Terms of Service when collecting data.
+- Data was collected from publicly available pages on Wellfound for educational and non-commercial research purposes.
+Scraping was performed with rate limiting to avoid impacting the website.

 ### 2. Data Cleaning